 - Check the copyright procedures and guidelines on the Copy Requests page at oa.org for an explanation of what literature requires written permission to reprint and what does not.
-To reprint excerpts from literature not listed as available to registered groups and service bodies for reprinting without written permission, submit the “Reprint Permission” form to the WSO.
+To reprint excerpts from literature not listed as available to registered groups and service bodies for reprinting without written permission, submit the “Reprint Permission” form to the World Service Office (WSO).

 - Include the following disclaimer on the cover page of each piece of literature: “This literature has been locally produced by [service body name here].
 The content reflects the experience, strength, and hope of our local members.
 It is not OA Conference- or Board-approved and does not represent OA as a whole.”

 - When publishing either local OA history or the history of OA as a whole, ensure that the information is accurately presented.
-Guidelines to support the development of local OA history, Guidelines for Writing Local History, are available at oa.org/document-library; “Guidelines.”
+Guidelines to support the development of local OA history, Suggested Guidelines for Writing the History of Your Local OA Area, are available at oa.org/document-library under “Guidelines.”